josephkwok001/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## How to use this User Guide

-This user guide is designed to help you navigate EstateSearch and maximise your productivity with the available features.
-It's designed to walk you through all the application's features, from getting started to using advanced commands—no prior experience is necessary.
+This user guide helps you navigate EstateSearch and maximise your productivity.
+It walks you through all the application's features, from getting started to using advanced commands—no prior experience is necessary.
 Through this user guide, users will learn to be able to **confidently use** the various features that EstateSearch has to offer.